lizboyer/BabyGame/README.md

 # BabyGame
-A unity game created with a partner about babysitting.
+A Unity game created with a partner about babysitting.

 ## Contributers
 github.com/lizboyer: Programming